quentinsf/IMAPdedup/README.md

 ## Installation

-IMAPdedup doesn't *need* any installation process.
-You can need Python 3 and can then just run the imapdedup.py file in `src/imapdedup`.
+IMAPdedup doesn't *need* any installation process and doesn't have any external dependencies.
+You only need Python 3 and can then just run the imapdedup.py file in `src/imapdedup`.
+In this case, the command you would run would be something like:

+    python3 imapdedup.py ...

 However, you can now install it using pip:

     pip install imapdedup

-This will install the script and its dependencies, and you can then run it from the command line as `imapdedup`.
+This will install the script and its dependencies, and you can then just run it from the command line as `imapdedup`.
 In the examples below, we'll assume you've done that.

 ## Trying it out

 If you want to experiment, create a new folder on your mail server, and copy some messages into it from your inbox.
 Then copy some of them in a second time.
 And maybe a third.
 That should give you a safe place to play!

 ## Simple use

-*Note: IMAPdedup expects to run under Python 3.*

 You can list the full syntax by running: